Learning linear dynamical systems under convex constraints: Problem setup and results

 Existing error bounds in the literature for the OLS estimator are typically in the spectral norm, but can of course be converted to the Frobenius norm with an extra factor of $\sqrt{n}$.
 Indeed, the result of \cite{Jedra20} in \eqref{eq:err_bd_jedra} implies

 provided $T \gtrsim J^2(A^*)(\log(1/\delta) + n)$.
 The bound in \eqref{eq:jedra_frob_bd} is of the same order as in \eqref{eq:unconstr_bd}, barring the extra $J(A^*)$ term in our bound.
 Moreover, when $J(A^*)$ is a constant, note that $T$ needs to be at least of the order $n^2$ -- in both \eqref{eq:unconstr_bd} and \eqref{eq:jedra_frob_bd} -- in order to drive the error below a specified threshold.
-Of course, in case $d \ll n^2$, then the requirement $T \gtrsim d$ in Corollary \ref{cor:subspace} is relatively mild, as one would expect, given that $\calK$ has an intrinsic dimension $d$.
+Of course, in case $d \ll n^2$, then the requirement $T \gtrsim d$ in Corollary \ref{cor:subspace} is relatively mild, as one would expect, given that $\calK$ has an intrinsic dimension $d$. \paragraph{Example $2$ ($\ell_1$ ball).} We now consider the setting where $A^*$ is $k$-sparse, i.e., has at most $k$ non-zero entries for some $1 \leq k \leq n^2$.
+A standard strategy for recovering sparse matrices (resp. vectors) is to take $\calK$ to be a suitably scaled ball in the $\norm{\cdot}_{1,1}$ (resp. $\ell_1$) norm.
+We take $\calK := \norm{A^*}_{1,1} \calB_{1,n}$ where